What is Binosto?

 If you forget to take Binosto on your scheduled day, take it first thing in the morning on the day after you remember the missed dose.
 Then return to your regular weekly schedule on your chosen dose day.
-Do not take two (2) tablets in one day.
+Do not take 2 doses in one day.

 What happens if I overdose?

-Avoid taking any other medicines including vitamins, calcium, or antacids for at least 30 minutes after taking Binosto.
-Some medicines can make it harder for your body to absorb Binosto.
+Avoid taking any other medicines for at least 30 minutes after taking Binosto.
+This includes vitamins, calcium, and antacids.
+Some medicines can make it harder for your body to absorb alendronate.

 Binosto side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Binosto: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Binosto: hives; wheezing, difficulty breathing; swelling of your face, lips, tongue, or throat.